-Beyond Coventry, the canal is very rural, and home to diverse wildlife.
+Beyond Coventry, much of the canal is rural, and home to diverse wildlife.
 At its other end, the Coventry Canal joins the Trent & Mersey Canal at picturesque Fradley Junction.
 Here, information boards tell the story of the canal, and a there is a nature reserve where you can go pond-dipping and bird watching.

 Fradley Junction is one of the most bustling parts of our canals system.
 It's where boats, people and waterways meet.
 It's also a great location for a family day out, with living history, pond-dipping and a pub.

 Download our free guide to a family day out at Fradley Junction

 The Coventry Canal was constructed to connect the rapidly expanding city of Coventry with the Trent & Mersey Canal.
 This way, its promoters hoped to exploit the potential of the Warwickshire coalfields, shipping fuel both to north (via the Trent & Mersey) and south (via the Oxford Canal).

 Its construction period dragged on for over 20 years before the whole line eventually opened in 1790.
 Nonetheless, it was a profitable venture that still paid a dividend right up to 1947, the year before the canals were taken under the Government's wing.